Superintelligence ban: Global discussion

 Although no government has enacted an explicit superintelligence ban, the idea has been debated within the European Union, United Nations, and several independent AI safety organizations.
-The Future of Life Institute, Center for AI Safety, and other advocacy groups have called for international cooperation to manage risks associated with the pursuit of superintelligent systems.
+The Future of Life Institute, Center for AI Safety, and other organizations have called for international cooperation to manage risks associated with the pursuit of superintelligent systems.
 In 2024 and 2025, proposals for a temporary moratorium on frontier AI research were circulated among major technology firms and research institutes, reflecting growing public concern over the trajectory of AI capabilities.